frederick-wang/pyreactivity/README.md

 <p align="center" color="#262626">
-Providing a reactivity system similar to Vue.js for Python.
+Provide a reactivity system similar to Vue.js for Python.
 </p>